jhpark-prof/ntruplus-security-considerations/draft-todo-yourname-protocol.md

 While a 32-byte randomness source is sufficient for currently targeted security levels, the NTRU+ design retains the flexibility to accommodate larger amounts of input entropy should future cryptographic requirements evolve.

-## Three ciphertext validation checks in the decapsulation
+## Input Validation Checks in Encapsulation and Decapsulation
 one is the modulus check, and the second and the third checks MUST be performed in a composed way not to leak the information which error occurs.

 ## Explicit rejection in the decapsulation